 CHS's country operations -- one of the largest country elevator operators in North America, by sales -- have inched up, too, thanks to strengthening crop nutrients and grain margins.

 CHS's energy segment, primarily driven by the National Cooperative Refinery Association (NCRA), a majority-owned subsidiary, operates oil refineries, and sells wholesale propane and other petroleum products, as well as transports them.

 The company is building a nitrogen fertilizer plant in North Dakota for an estimated $3 billion.
 The facility is expected to be operational by 2018 and will produce more than 2,400 tons of ammonia daily; the ammonia will be further converted to urea, urea ammonia nitrate, and diesel exhaust fuel.

 In 2015 CHS sold its Solgen isoflavone brand and related business to Tradichem S.L., Madrid, Spain.
 Tradichem's core business is the development and supply of pharmaceutical and nutraceutical ingredients.
 The sale of the Solgen isoflavone brands followed CHS stopping the production of food-grade soy ingredients at its Ashdod, Israel plant.

 Mergers and Acquisitions

-CHS plans to buy Illinois River Energy, an ethanol plant that is capable of producing 133 millions of gallons of ethanol annually.
-Located in the heart of the Midwest, the plant situates CHS to expand its grain origination and related activities.
-In another transaction, the company has agreed to buy some of the Canadian retail assets of Agrium subsidiary Crop Production Services (Canada).
-The deal includes 16 retail agronomy locations in Alberta and Saskatchewan.
+In 2014 CHS bought Illinois River Energy, an ethanol plant that is capable of producing 133 millions of gallons of ethanol annually.
+Located in the heart of the Midwest, the plant allows CHS to expand its grain origination and related activities.
+In another transaction, that year the company agreed to buy some of the Canadian retail assets of Agrium subsidiary Crop Production Services (Canada).
+The deal included 16 retail agronomy locations in Alberta and Saskatchewan.